hanzoai/woocommerce-plugin/README.md

-# WooCommerce CoinGate Plugin
+# WooCommerce Hanzo Plugin

-Accept Bitcoin & Altcoins on your WooCommerce store.
+Accept Credit Cardsa, Bitcoin & Altcoins on your WooCommerce store.

-Read the plugin installation instructions below to get started with CoinGate Bitcoin & Altcoin payment gateway on your shop.
+Read the plugin installation instructions below to get started with Hanzo Bitcoin & Altcoin payment gateway on your shop.
-Full setup guide with screenshots is also available on our blog: <https://blog.coingate.com/2017/05/install-woocommerce-bitcoin-plugin/>
+Full setup guide with screenshots is also available on our blog: <https://blog.hanzo.io/2017/05/install-woocommerce-bitcoin-plugin/>

 ## Install

-Sign up for CoinGate account at <https://coingate.com> for production and <https://sandbox.coingate.com> for testing (sandbox) environment.
+Sign up for Hanzo account at <https://hanzo.io> for production and <https://sandbox.hanzo.io> for testing (sandbox) environment.

-Please note, that for "Test" mode you **must** generate separate API credentials on <https://sandbox.coingate.com>.
-API credentials generated on <https://coingate.com> will **not** work for "Test" mode.
+Please note, that for "Test" mode you **must** generate separate API credentials on <https://sandbox.hanzo.io>.
+API credentials generated on <https://hanzo.io> will **not** work for "Test" mode.

 ### via [WordPress Plugin Manager](https://codex.wordpress.org/Plugins_Add_New_Screen)